 Independent Candidates have a spending limit for campaigning of $350.

 There are very detailed requirements regarding campaigning, campaign expenditures and reporting.
 It is important you follow all requirements detailed in the ASI Elections Code.
 It is the candidate’s responsibility to submit a Campaign Expenditure Report Form even if he/she did not spend any money on campaigning.

 ASI does offer a grant for students seeking to run for office.
 ASI will award up to 7 grants, each worth up to $125 reimbursement of campaign expenses.
 The purpose of this grant is to promote and acknowledge students who are active and involved in the Sac State Campus Community.
 This grant will reduce fiscal barriers to students seeking to run for office in ASI Elections.
 The ASI Election Grant may only be utilized for items that must be claimed on the Campaign Expenditure report form and meet all ASI Election Code Standards.
 Students may apply for the 2019 ASI Election Grant in their candidate application.

 How do I know which candidates are running for office?

 As candidates are approved as “eligible to run for office” their names and the positions they are running for will be posted on the ASI elections website.
 Additionally, candidates’ names will be drawn during the ASI Coffee & Candidates Event and later will be placed on the ASI website in the same order they will appear on the official ballot.

-The election results are announced in the University Union Redwood Room the last day of elections after the polls have been closed and total number of votes counted.
+The election results are announced the last day of elections after the polls have been closed and total number of votes counted.
 You will also be able to find the results on the ASI Website www.asi.csus.edu .